 - The person who was the first to make a decision begins to explain their choice and hands over to the next person until everyone gave feedback.

-16. Remote retrospective game on online whiteboard
+Retro game #18 on the online whiteboard

 Duration: 5-15 minutes | Goal: Setting the stage

-Idea: If our last sprint would be a song, what would be the title?
+If our last sprint would be a song, what would be the title?
 Let them choose from given songs or invent their own titles.

 One of the rather quick retrospective games: